castorini/anserini/docs/regressions-dl21-doc.md

   >& logs/log.dl21-doc &
 ```

-The directory `/path/to/msmarco-doc/` should be a directory containing the official document collection (a single file), in TREC format.
+The value of `-input` should be a directory containing the compressed `jsonl` files that comprise the corpus.
+See [this page](experiments-msmarco-v2.md) for additional details.

 For additional details, see explanation of [common indexing options](common-indexing-options.md).